 Why it matters

-In many European jurisdictions, the engagement letter also serves a legal function — it may form part of the audit firm's defence in professional liability claims, and it may be reviewed by regulators during quality inspections.
+In many European jurisdictions, the engagement letter also serves a legal function.
+It may form part of the audit firm's defence in professional liability claims, and it may be reviewed by regulators during quality inspections.

 Required contents